jdoleary/Spellmasons/docs/CriticalPath.md

 - Record Trailer and start marketing
     - trailer should be more zoomed in
 - Miscillaneous bug smashing
+- thought: Again questioning the utility of this game as a roguelike.
+What if you are just challenged to solve different scenarios?

 # Desired Schedule
 - August / September